Overview of Nevada Medicaid Structured Family Caregiving Waiver

 As part of the application process, applicants will need to gather documentation for submission.
 Examples include copies of Social Security and Medicare cards, bank statements up to 60-months prior to application, proof of income, and copies of life insurance policies, property deeds, and pre-need burial contracts.
 Unfortunately, a common reason applications are held up is required documentation is missing or not submitted in a timely manner.

-The Structured Family Caregiving Waiver will limit the number of participant enrollment slots to 100.
-Therefore, there could be a waitlist for program participation in the future.
+The Structured Family Caregiving Waiver is limiting the number of participant enrollment slots to 100 in 2025.
+Therefore, there could be a waitlist for program participation.
+If there is a waitlist, applicants are added to the list by their date of application.

 Application Process

-The Nevada Department of Health and Human Services will administer the Structured Family Caregiving Waiver.
+The Nevada Department of Health and Human Services Division of Health Care Financing and Policy (DHCFP) administers the Structured Family Caregiving Waiver, while the Aging and Disability Services Division (ADSD) operates it.

 Approval Process & Timing